qza/Resume/resume.md

 #### [A Group][agr], Belgrade, Nov 08. – Present.

  * Developed universal record clasificator.
-Based on Tagged data organized in multi-Tree structure, it enables horisontal and vertical relationships between domain records, caches all tree paths for fast access and scales without chaging model definition. [presentation(sr)][aklas]
+Based on Tagged data organized in multi-Tree structure, it enables horizontal and vertical relationships between domain records, caches all tree paths for fast access and scales without chaging model definition. [presentation(sr)][aklas]
  * Developed National Bank Web-services clients to import daily exchange rates and access company personal data register.
  * Developed and implemented rule-based solution for automatic general ledger posting of received i-bank statements, that saves up to 90% of time needed for manual data input